Daekkyn/inkscapeOptimizePath/README.md

 **Installation**
 - Copy the files _optimizePaths.inx_ and _optimizePaths.py_ in the Inkscape extension folder (On MacOS: _/Applications/Inkscape.app/Contents/Resources/share/inkscape/extensions_)
 - Download the latest [NetworkX](http://networkx.github.io) package and copy the _networkx_ folder in the Inkscape extension folder.
+- Download the latest [Decorator](https://github.com/micheles/decorator/releases) package and copy the _decorator.py_ file in the Inkscape extension folder.

 **Usage**
 - Make sure to ungroup everything